KeisOhtsuka/ZwickyBox4Writing/README.md

 and their preferred plot.

 Creative Commons Attribute and acknowledge the Author, Non-commercial use only, distribute in similar form\
-Creative Commons CC BY NC SA 4.0    Keis Ohtuka (c) 2026
+Creative Commons CC BY NC SA 4.0    Keis Ohtsuka (c) 2026

 # Simplest way to run
 1. Download or distribute the JavaScript .html file, Gamified_ZwickyBox.html\